SimonMcLain/ProgrammingandScriptingGMIT/README.md

 Exercise3: Contained in Exercise_3_v1.0.py.
 Write a single Python script that starts with an integer and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement.
 At each iteration, the current value of the integer should be printed to the screen.
 You can specify in your code the starting value of 17.
 Exercise_3_v1.1.py has been enhanced to ask the user for an input instead of using a starting value of 17.

-Instructions: Open the file in visual studio and either type Python Exercise_3_v1.0.py then press return, unless using the short cut keys provided by the tasks.json file.

 Topic 4: Lists

 Exercise 4: Contained in the file named Exercise_4_v1.0.py.
 Write a script to solve problem 5 from Project Euler: https://projecteuler.net/problem=5

-Instructions: Open the file in visual studio and either type Python Exercise_4_v1.0.py.py then press return, unless using the short cut keys provided by the tasks.json file.

 Exercise 5.
 Topic 5: Input and output